how can i make sure my desktop computer stays cool and doesnt overheat 1

 Use Laptop Cooling Pads for Desktops

-Cooling pads, typically associated with laptops, can also be beneficial for desktop computers.
+Cooling pads, typically associated with laptops, can also benefit desktop computers.
 Cooling pads are flat pads with built-in fans that help circulate air and dissipate heat around a laptop.
 When used with a desktop computer, cooling pads can provide additional cooling support, especially if the computer is placed on a desk or surface that restricts airflow.
 Simply place the cooling pad underneath your desktop computer, and the built-in fans will help improve air circulation, keeping your computer cooler and reducing the risk of overheating.

 Elevate the Computer with Stands